 Distracting, denial, discounting our feelings are all ways in which we maintain a warehouse of unexpressed negative energy within our minds.
-The key to empowering yourself it so expand your awareness and seek to become more conscious on all levels of being.
-Stop ignoring how you feel, learn to honor your feelings.
+The key to empowering yourself is to expand your awareness and seek to become more conscious on all levels of being.
+Stop ignoring how you feel and learn to honor your feelings.
 Be willing to feel all of your emotions.
-This how to reverse the destructive power of repression.
+This is how to reverse the destructive power of repression.

 How much time do you devote to paying attention to your feelings?
 For years I kept myself busy, far too busy to slow down and feel anything.
-At night, I would collapse from exhaustion then start the next day off and running; a race I could never win.
+At night, I would collapse from exhaustion, then start the next day off and running; a race I could never win.
 I was running away from my feelings.
 It eventually caught up with me.
 When I finally discovered the value of emotional empowerment I realized I had spent years running away from my inner power and strength.
-Once I learned how to value my emotions I begin to embrace and honor them.
-I started developing genuine self-esteem, self-respect, self-confidence, and created an inner foundation for trusting myself.
+Once I learned how to value my emotions, I began to embrace and honor them.
+I started developing genuine self-esteem, self-respect, and self-confidence and I created an inner foundation for trusting myself.

 4. Harbor and Hold onto the Past

 Traditional psychology tends to focus on the past.
-But your Soul is only concerned with the future; your destiny or destination to come Home.
+But your Soul is only concerned with the future.
+Your destiny or destination is to come Home.
 We enter therapy and often become locked in fixing our past while ignoring our future.
 But the past isn’t the cause of the problems.
 Problems arise from your relationship to the future.
 Forgive your past, let it go, learn from it.
 Then begin to focus on your future.

 The following formulae will provide an easy and effective way to help you handle your emotions and develop a positive relationship with all of your emotions.